h2oai/h2o-3/h2o-docs/src/product/cloud-integration/kubernetes.rst

 - Persistent storages and volumes associated with the StatefulSet of H2O Nodes will not be deleted once the cluster is brought down.

-H2O Kubernetes Deployment
+H2O Kubernetes deployment
 -------------------------

 In order to spawn a H2O cluster inside a Kubernetes cluster, the following list of requirements must be met:

 1. A Kubernetes cluster.
-For local development, k3s is a great choice.
-For easy start, OpenShift by RedHat is a great choice with their 30 day free trial.
+For local development, `k3s <https://k3s.io/>`__ is a great choice.
+For easy start, `OpenShift by RedHat <https://www.redhat.com/en/technologies/cloud-computing/openshift>`__ is a great choice with their 30 day free trial.
 2. Docker image with H2O inside.
 3. A Kubernetes deployment definition with a StatefulSet of H2O pods and a headless service.